hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 My old mezz versions use `forskip` to support `/skip`, so aren't applicable to Red at this time.

 [18:34:27](#DWMyNd4nCwwWm3hPFDHhgvlE70szgR9Gaiq6FwgynBE) <GalenIvanov (Galen Ivanov)>:
-@greggirwin I (correctly) guessed that @razetime needs `maximum-of` as value and not series offset, for code-golf Ì†ΩÌ∏Ñ I agree with your comments.
+@greggirwin I (correctly) guessed that @razetime needs `maximum-of` as value and not series offset, for code-golf üòÑ I agree with your comments.
 Linear search is easy to alias as `reduce series :max` (or `fold`, or `scan`) once we have HOF.

 [18:38:07](#l8eVlZfHVFVPIrEsOPLZrorHS3ke9Ny0nDVEeieyuxM) <greggirwin (Gregg Irwin)>: